 6. Regularly Talk About Cyber Security

 Talk about cyber security in company and team meetings.
-Explain the potential impacts of a cyber attack occuring, and how individual employees can directly impact whether attacks are successful or rebuffed.
+Explain the potential impacts of a cyber attack occurring, and how individual employees can directly impact whether attacks are successful or rebuffed.